Logotype for Springfield Properties PLC

 Outlook and guidance

-• Full-year results expected to be in line with expectations, with growth in both private and affordable housing revenue.
+• Confident in delivering full-year results in line with expectations, with growth expected in both private and affordable housing revenue.

-• Almost all forecast affordable housing revenue for FY 2026 is already delivered or contracted.
+• Almost all forecast FY 2026 affordable housing revenue is already delivered or contracted.

-• Margins in private housing projected to improve in the second half, supported by improved consumer confidence and interest rate cuts.
+• Margins in private housing projected to improve in the second half, with improved consumer confidence and interest rate cuts expected to boost homebuying.

-• Board remains confident in continuing progressive dividend policy.
+• Board remains confident in continuing a progressive dividend policy and continued focus on debt reduction.

 Partial view of Summaries dataset, powered by Quartr API